alttch/bma-info/roboplc/video.rst

 Viewing streams with RoboPLC manager
 ====================================

-If :ref:`roboplc_manager` is used, the metrics can be viewed in its interface.
+If :ref:`roboplc_manager` is used, the streams can be viewed in its interface.
 RVideo server must listen at the TCP port *localhost:3001*.

 .. figure:: ./ss/manager-streams.png